Little Rissington UFO incident: Radar reports

 ATCC Gloucester (RAF Staverton, now Gloucestershire Airport next to junction 11 of the M5) confirmed the three objects that the pilots had seen.
 Two Meteor F.8 aircraft of RAF Fighter Command were scrambled to intercept the objects.
 The objects were heading east at 600 knots.
 The fighter aircraft did not make contact with the objects.

 The RAF Southern Sector, based in Wiltshire, had detected three objects entering their airspace at 3,000mph.

 Publicity

 The incident was covered in the edition (Ep 1, Season 23) of Timewatch on BBC Two called Britain's X Files on 9 January 2004, directed by Michael Wadding and edited by John Farren.
 It was covered on Season 2 of UFO Files.
 Additionally, the incident is covered in Season 1, Episode 4 of UFO Europe: The Untold Stories.

+2024 Suspected UFO Incident

+On November 30th 2024, there was an additional UFO sighting at the airfield, whilst it was being used by 612 VGS.
+After the flying operations for the day had completed at around 1300 hrs, a T-shaped object was seen by multiple individuals hovering at 50 feet above the centre of the airfield.
+Initially the station personnel believed that this could be another unmanned aircraft system (UAS) airspace breach, as part of the series of recent airspace breaches of RAF Lakenheath, RAF Mildenhall, and RAF Feltwell, which took place a week prior.

+After discussing the sighting using handheld radios, a group of three Flight Staff Cadets and a RAFAC staff member travelled towards the object, with one cadet tackling the object to the ground.
+After being brought back to the Squadron HQ, the object was examined and determined to be multiple flexible helium containers (balloons), approximately 2 metres in length, and of unknown origin.
+Since the incident, one of the containers can be found in the Squadron Crew Room.